p2ppsr/ninja-base/README.md

 Input scripts to spend as part of this transaction.

-This is an object whose keys are TXIDs and whose values are Everett-style transaction envelopes that contain an additional field called `outputsToRedeem`.
+This is an object whose keys are TXIDs and whose values are, optionally, Everett-style transaction envelopes.

+The values must contain a field called `outputsToRedeem`.
 This is an array of objects, each containing `index` and `unlockingScript` properties.

 The `index` property is the output number in the transaction you are spending, and `unlockingScript` is the hex scriptcode that unlocks the satoshis or the maximum script length for signActionRequired.

-Note that you should create any signatures with `SIGHASH_NONE | ANYONECANPAY` or similar so that the additional Dojo outputs can be added afterward without invalidating your signature.
+If hex scriptcode is provided, create any signatures with `SIGHASH_NONE | ANYONECANPAY` or similar so that the additional Dojo outputs can be added afterward without invalidating your signature.

 ```ts